nbhusare/jekyll-cayman-theme/_posts/2020-02-08-EMF-Proxy-Resolution.markdown

 ## EReference (containment)

 The below code is generated for the reference features.
 Like above, it is a **multi-valued, non-proxy resolving, containment** reference, with one difference, the value of "Containment Proxies" field is set to **true**.
 By setting this value, we make it possible for the source and the contained object to persist in different resources.
-This is quite powerful as it now allows the contained objects to be dealt with separately as top-level objects
+This is quite powerful as it allows the contained objects to be dealt with separately as top-level objects

 ```
  public EList<Feature> getFeatures() {
 	if (features == null) {
-		features = new EObjectContainmentEList.Resolving<Feature>(Feature.class, this,
+		features = new EObjectContainmentEList.Resolving<Feature>(Feature.class, this, CreditcardPackage.PRODUCT__FEATURES);
-		CreditcardPackage.PRODUCT__FEATURES);
 	}
 	return features;
 }